service-mesh-performance/service-mesh-performance/CONTRIBUTING.md

 # <a name="contributing">General Contribution Flow</a>

-To contribute to Service-Mesh-Performance, please follow the fork-and-pull request workflow described [here](CONTRIBUTING-gitflow.md).
+To contribute to Service Mesh Performance, please follow the fork-and-pull request workflow described [here](CONTRIBUTING-gitflow.md).

 ## <a name="commit-signing">Signing-off on Commits (Developer Certificate of Origin)</a>